Skip to main content

 Safe Access Zones are now in place everywhere that abortion services are provided in Scotland.
 Within a Safe Access Zone, it’s illegal to try to influence, harass or prevent anyone from accessing or providing abortion services.

 In the NHS Highland area, Raigmore Hospital in Inverness is a Safe Access Zone.
+There are 30 Safe Access Zones across Scotland.

-• Help after rape or sexual assault
+Help after rape or sexual assault.

-Last updated: 14 May 2026
+Last updated: 20 May 2026